2.8 Duramax Problems (Common Issues)

 As pointed out earlier, what sold the truck with the 2.8 Duramax engine is the MPG rating and impressive towing capacity.
 Looking at some of the potential 2.8 Duramax Problems discussed above, you will realize that they are birthed compared to other diesel engines.

 If we compare the small Duramax diesel with the Large Duramax, Cummins, or Powerstrokes, we will continue to see loopholes.
-The 2.8 Duramax engine is great in its league.
+The 2.8 Duramax engine is a great engine for its league.

-Even if it can’t pull loads like the heavy-duty, big guys, 7,000 lbs are more than enough for your race car, small/medium boat, or travel trailer.
+Even if it can’t pull heavy loads like the heavy-duty trucks, 7,000 lbs are more than enough for your race car, small/medium boat, or travel trailer.
 Despite the identifiable problems, it is not called “Duramax” for nothing.